 With all these possibilities and varieties of recipes, I still had a very big, very annoying complication keeping me from consuming the best treat ever….
 Gluten allergies.

 For my allergy allies, I know you know how frustrating it can be to make any meal, let alone more complex recipes.
 Furrowing your brows at strange replacement/alternative ingredients like psyllium husk and expandex.
 Why can’t we just keep it simple!?
 I HEAR YA!
-Using only pantry staples, I created the no-bake dessert that broke the internet, edible cookie dough.
+Using only pantry staples, I created the no-bake dessert that broke the internet, gluten-free edible cookie dough.

 To make cookie dough “edible,” a.k.a. totally safe to eat raw, you actually have to cook (“heat treat”) flour.
-Eating raw flour is just as risky as eating a raw egg.
-In the first rendition of this recipe, I heat treated gluten-free flour in the microwave, but in the end the texture of that dough was off, and you could still taste the flour.
+Did you know that eating raw flour is just as risky as eating a raw egg?
+In the first rendition of this recipe, I heat treated gluten-free flour in the microwave, but in the end, the texture of that dough was off, and you could still taste the flour.
 As I aimed to keep this recipe allergy-friendly, I looked to other common GF flour alternatives - rice flour didn't provide enough structure, and almond flour was a bit finicky (not to mention expensive!).

 The dough was ready, the flour was right, but what about the textures?
 Sure, I COULD have done a standard chocolate chip but I wanted to step it up.
 M & M’s?
-No. Chocolate covered pretzels?
+No. Chocolate-covered pretzels?
 Intriguing but not quite right…

-The layers of flavor in this simple dish all came together in a single scoop of edible cookie dough and a small shower of sprinkles.
+The layers of flavor in this simple dessert all came together in a single scoop of edible cookie dough and a small shower of sprinkles.
 Using pantry staples I give you this stress-free, summer-friendly, scrumptious treat.